Control of tunneling in an atomtronic switching device

-The two-well Bose-Hubbard Hamiltonian has been very successful in modeling quantum tunneling in ultra-cold physical systems \cite{milburn,l01}.
-This model displays two principal dynamical scenarios, Josephson tunneling and self-trapping, which have been experimentally observed \cite{albiez05,weiss}.
-A three-well system opens up a wider range of possibilities for physical behaviors, most notably as an ultra-cold version of a transistor \cite{anderson_transistor}, or similar type of switching device.
-The individual wells can be identified as the {\it source}, {\it gate}, and {\it drain}, potentially forming a building block in the emerging field of {\it atomtronics} \cite{anderson_atomtronic}.
-This possibility continues to stimulate research into contemporary transistor-like structures beyond the electronic domain \cite{Olshanii,Zinner_transistor}.
+The phenomenon of quantum tunneling is paramount in many studies of ultracold quantum gases.
+The two-well Bose-Hubbard Hamiltonian has been very successful in modeling quantum tunneling \cite{milburn,l01}, displaying two principal dynamical scenarios.
+These are referred to as Josephson tunneling and self-trapping, and they have been experimentally observed \cite{albiez05}.
+In the case of tunneling, the system can also be controlled to produce either alternating or direct currents \cite{llss07}.
+A three-well system opens up wider possibilities for physical behaviors \cite{cbzs11,cbcs12,busch}, most notably as an ultracold version of a transistor \cite{anderson_transistor}, or similar type of switching device.
+The individual wells can be identified as the source, gate, and drain, potentially forming a building block in the emerging field of atomtronics \cite{anderson_atomtronic,ob15,ab16}.
+This prospect is driving research into transistor-like structures beyond the electronic domain \cite{Olshanii,Zinner_transistor}.

-Here, we investigate how the tunneling dynamics across all three wells may be controlled by a locally applied potential.
-Our study incorporates an analysis of the influence of integrability on the triple-well system.
+Here we investigate the influence of integrability in the control of tunneling in a triple-well system.
 To do so, we must go beyond the familiar three-well Bose-Hubbard model \cite{nhmm00,bfp09,gcw14,o14,ggmmj15}, and consider a more general system which facilitates an integrable limit.
-Such a model has already been introduced into the literature \cite{lps10} from the perspective of tunneling in dipolar systems.
-It was subsequently shown to be integrable \cite{ytfl17}.
-But the consequences of its integrable structure have not been fully explored.
+Such a model has already been introduced into the literature.
+It models dipole-dipole interactions and the tunneling between adjacent sites for a population of ultracold dipolar bosons with large dipole moment, such as chromium or dysprosium, loaded in an aligned triple-well potential.
+The Hamiltonian has the general structure \cite{lps10}